MENU

 How is rice milk made?

-The industrial process of making rice milk involves a number of steps.
+The industrial process of making rice milk involves several steps.
 First, the rice grains are milled, either fully or partially.
 "Fully milled" indicates that the husk, germ, and bran have been removed, and only white rice remains, whereas "partially milled" signifies that only the husk has been removed, and thus brown rice remains.
 The fully milled process may create the optimal texture, but it also results in losses of vitamins, minerals, and fiber (Muthayya et al. 2014).
-Next, the milled rice is ground, made into a slurry by combining with water, and filtered to remove any particles that are too large or coarse (Makinen et al. 2016).
+Next, the milled rice is ground, made into a slurry by combining it with water, and filtered to remove any particles that are too large or coarse (Makinen et al. 2016).
 The remaining slurry is treated with enzymes to partially break down the starch and facilitate a suspension mixture.
 When the desired viscosity (thickness) is reached, other ingredients are added, such as oil, salt, stabilizers, vitamins, minerals, flavors, and sweeteners.
-After the addition of oil, an emulsion is produced through homogenization, which creates creaminess and stability of the rice milk (Makinen et al. 2016).
+After adding oil, an emulsion is produced through homogenization, which creates the creaminess and stability of the rice milk (Makinen et al. 2016).
 Although commercially produced rice milk can typically be found at major grocery chains and health food stores, there are also many simple online recipes for making rice milk with basic ingredients in a home kitchen.

 In most commercial brands of rice milk, the first four ingredients are water, milled rice, vegetable oil (canola, sunflower, or safflower), and salt (DREAM n.d.-d).
 In some rice milk varieties, there may be additional ingredients.
 These can include natural or artificial flavors, such as vanilla and chocolate; thickeners, such as xanthan gum, tapioca starch, or carrageenan; and vitamins and minerals for nutrient fortification, such as calcium phosphate and vitamins A, D, and B12 (DREAM n.d.-b).